 For a long time the Association conducted annual fairs of manufactured products and conducted courses of lectures in the winter.
 The fairs were finally abandoned but the lectures continued until about 1880.
 The hall was also the scene of many political gatherings and conventions.

-Mechanics' Hall was also used for anti-slavery lectures.
+Mechanics Hall was also used for anti-slavery events.
 In 1857, The Utica Daily Observer gave the following accounts of these meetings: